-The RTC external oscillator circuit is shown in Figure 24.
-Since the feedback resistance is integrated on chip, only a crystal, the capacitances $C{X1}$ and $C{X2}$ need to be connected
+The RTC external oscillator circuit is shown in Figure 22.
+Since the feedback resistance is integrated on chip, only a crystal, the capacitances C{X1} and C{X2} need to be connected externally to the microcontroller.

-Table 17 gives the crystal parameters that should be used. $C_L$ is the typical load capacitance of the crystal and is usually specified by the crystal manufacturer.
-The actual $C_L$ influences oscillation frequency.
+Table 18 gives the crystal parameters that should be used.
+C_L is the typical load capacitance of the crystal and is usually specified by the crystal manufacturer.
+The actual C_L influences oscillation frequency.
 When using a crystal that is manufactured for a different load capacitance, the circuit will oscillate at a slightly different frequency (depending on the quality of the crystal) compared to the specified one.
-Therefore for an accurate time reference it is advised to use the load capacitors as specified in Table 17 that belong to a specific $C_L$ .
-The value of external capacitances $C{X1}$ and $C{X2}$ specified in this table are calculated from the internal parasitic capacitances and the $C_L$ .
+Therefore for an accurate time reference it is advised to use the load capacitors as specified in Table 18 that belong to a specific C_L .
+The value of external capacitances C{X1} and C{X2} specified in this table are calculated from the internal parasitic capacitances and the C_L .
 Parasitics from PCB and package are not taken into account.

-Table 17.
-Recommended values for the RTC external 32 kHz oscillator CX1/CX2 components
+Table 18.
+Recommended values for the RTC external 32 kHz oscillator C{X1}/C{X2} components

-Crystal load capacitance C L Maximum crystal series resistance R S External load capacitors C X1 /C X2
+Crystal load capacitance C L Maximum crystal series resistance R S External load capacitors C {X1} /C {X2}

 11 pF < 100 kΩ 18 pF, 18 pF

 13 pF < 100 kΩ 22 pF, 22 pF

 15 pF < 100 kΩ 27 pF, 27 pF